Kreidler (band): 2000–2001

-In 1999 the band had taken a room in an abandoned post office building behind Düsseldorf Hauptbahnhof, the central train station in Düsseldorf, near Kling Klang Studio, as part of the Innenstadt Mainstream e.V., their artist and musician association, which also included the project space for electronic music EGO, the artist collective hobbypopMUSEUM, the musicians L@N, Antonelli Electr., The Bad Examples as well as Background Records.
+In 1999, the band had taken a room in an abandoned post office building behind Düsseldorf Hauptbahnhof, the central train station in Düsseldorf, near Kling Klang Studio, as part of the Innenstadt Mainstream e.V., their artist and musician association, which also included the project space for electronic music EGO, the artist collective hobbypopMUSEUM, the musicians L@N, Antonelli Electr., The Bad Examples as well as Background Records.
 In early 2000 they began setting up their studios there for the recording of a new album.
 The eponymous Kreidler album appeared on Jutta Bächner's newly founded Wonder label.
 The music sounded cleaner, more digital, but with a warmth that was clearly different from the model-like coldness of the previous album.
 The song writing was also more defined, with the pieces on Kreidler featuring clear, pop song-like structures.
 Three songs featured voice/vocals, one with the British musician Momus and another with Argentinean Leo Garcia: "The group's work has never sounded this realized" wrote Jason Birchmeier, Allmusic.

-In February 2001 Kreidler played for the first time in New York.
+In February 2001, Kreidler played for the first time in New York.
 In addition to a performance at the Knitting Factory, the primary reason for the trip was an invitation from the Düsseldorf photographer Andreas Gursky: he wanted the band to open his retrospective at the Museum of Modern Art with a concert.
 In November 2001 an EP with Chicks on Speed was released.
 In addition to three original compositions, they also included a cover of the Nick Cave-Kylie Minogue duet Where The Wild Roses Grow – here, however, with the gender roles reversed.
 The production garnered positive reviews in The Face, The Wire, NME and was found repeatedly on John Peel's playlists.

 2002–2004

-Early February 2002 Kreidler gave a preview at the Kunstverein Düsseldorf of the new Kreidler album Eve Future, which varied themes from the band's catalog in a seemingly baroque garb.
+In early February 2002, Kreidler gave a preview at the Kunstverein Düsseldorf of the new Kreidler album Eve Future, which varied themes from the band's catalog in a seemingly baroque garb.
 Detlef Weinrich created six short films to be presented in an installation with live music.
 In April the video clip for La Casa made the final rounds of the Muvi-Clip Awards at the International Short Film Festival Oberhausen.
 In the summer of 2003 Kreidler was invited by the Goethe Institute for a series of performances in South East Asia.
 Eight concerts and a seminar were held in Singapore, Kuala Lumpur, Jakarta, Manila, Hanoi and Bangkok.
 This is thought to have had an effect on the album that appeared the following year, Eve Future Recall: "With almost mathematical meticulousness, Kreidler have recorded percussive pop gems which are related to Japanese folklore, but also to the metallophone music of Bali.
 Inso, Kreidler make an extraordinary transfer: they absorb the new music reception of non-European music and transform it into pop" wrote Martin Büsser.